-Restored is Bournemouth-based.
+Restored is Bournemouth-based and delivered by Dorset Mind.
 It aims to support people affected by eating disorders.
 A range of services are available including carer support, training for professionals who work with people with eating disorders.
 They can also provide specialist eating disorder services for schools and colleges.
 Nutrition and meal support, counselling and psychotherapy and a recovery group are also offered.

 has advice for young people and adults living with mental health issues.

 Respect is the UK membership organisation for three specialist areas of work within the domestic violence sector.
 They develop, deliver and support effective services for: male and female perpetrators of domestic violence, male victims of domestic violence, and young people who use violence and abuse in close relationships.

 Their services include providing specialist training courses; giving support and resources for members; developing work with young people; and managing the accreditation of perpetrator programmes across the UK.